Submission Guidelines

 Competing interests

 This section should list specific competing interests associated with any of the authors.
-If authors declare that no competing interests exist, the article will include a statement to this effect.
+If authors declare that no competing interests exist, the article will include a statement under Example 1.
 Read our policy on competing interests.

 The following are examples of competing interest statements.
 If you use one of the examples, you should modify it to fit your specific relationship.